 This is the normal color for robos and is a very light brown/beige color with gray roots.
 Some would also describe this as sandy.
 Agouti robo dwarf hamsters have cute “white eyebrows” and no dorsal stripe.

 Other colors may also be available but they are much rarer and usually can only be gotten from breeders.
-For example, a Platinum robo dwarf hamster looks like a white-face except it is lighter and can fade to pure white when they are older.2 Other colors are the (pure) white roborovski, red-eyed and mottled or pied.
+For example, a Platinum robo dwarf hamster looks like a white-face except it is lighter and can fade to pure white when they are older. ((Oak Farm Rabbits and Rodents – Oak Farm Roborovskis)) Other colors include the (pure) white roborovski, red-eyed and mottled or pied.

 Robo dwarf hamster care